tristengoodz/pysura/README.md

 as a freshman year algorithms class.
 It's a highly opinionated way because it's the right way.

-It's kind of like running npm init, if npm was for backends, it provides your backend, auth, and database for you in the cloud in a way that is infinitely scalable and uses zero-trust, with fully type-safe a type-safe GraphQL backend and a bring-your-own front-end with built-in support for Flutter.
+It's kind of like running npm init, if npm was for backends, it provides your backend, auth, and database for you in the cloud in a way that is infinitely scalable and uses zero-trust, with a type-safe GraphQL backend and a bring-your-own front-end with built-in support for Flutter.

 ## Do I need to deploy Hasura with Pysura to use it?